MineralsCloud/qe-demystify/matdyn.x input documentation.md

 ```

 For low-symmetry crystals, specify twice `q = 0` in the list if you want to have `q = 0` results for two different directions.

+The output q-points' coordinates of `matdyn.x` are in Cartesian coordinates.